giavac/kamailio_ci/kamailio_testing/README.md

 (`--verbose` is obviously optional)

 Compose will launch all the containers.
-For kamailio, it will launch a container on the base image and at the same time start the build (via `build_run.sh` script).
+For Kamailio, it will launch a container on the base image and at the same time start the build (via `build_run.sh` script).
 The source code is accessed from outside the container, via a volume.

-After the build, the shell script starts kamailio.
+After the build, the shell script starts Kamailio.

 ## Networking